The fathers of quality, Deming and Shewhart

 At the beginning of the 1980s, Ford was facing a major crisis, with losses exceeding $3 billion.
 Deming was called and said that the management was responsible for 85% of the problems in developing better cars.
 Ford executives took this seriously and adopted Deming's ideas: by 1986, Ford became the most profitable American auto company, surpassing General Motors for the first time since the 1920s.
 Revenue grew consistently over the following years.

-Ford Taurus assembly line, in 1986 The Ford Taurus assembly line in 1986.
-The car was a major success and saved the company from bankruptcy.
+The Ford Taurus assembly line in 1986.
+The car was a major success and saved the company from bankruptcy.14 points for management

 In his book Out of the Crisis, Deming presents the following points for transforming business effectiveness: